nitesh-r3/corda-deployment-training-test/labs/cenm-lab/CENM1.2_LabGuide.md

     * node won’t notice cordapps without an additional entry: "cordappSignerKeyFingerprintBlacklist = []"
     * can't have rpc users stanza (which must be added) and security sections (which is available by default) together in the node.conf.

-25. Using nano (or vim) edit node.conf.
+25. Using nano (or vim) edit node.conf which will be found under `config/node.conf`.
 Remove the section in the node.conf that is marked in red strikethrough in the below “Before” section, and add the information marked in green in the below “After” section.

     Before | After
     ------ | -----